Home

 How the ongoing management of this agreement will be handled

 An SLA should include an explanation of how the agreement will be managed on an ongoing basis.
-It will address items like renewals and whether they will be automatic or issued a stated number of days before the end of the agreement period.
+It will address items like contract renewals and whether they will be automatic or issued a stated number of days before the end of the agreement period.
 The agreement should detail terms surrounding cancellation.

 For example, perhaps the SLA must be canceled 60 days before the end of the term.
 A termination clause addresses what happens if either party breaches the contract.
 The SLA will also address how all parties should handle price increases.